 Hiring a coach for performance is the secret of every savvy, successful entrepreneur.

-Running a business pulls you in a million different directions, making it hard to focus on what really matters.
+Running a business pulls you in many different directions, making it hard to focus on what really matters.

 Most entrepreneurs are also bursting with creativity and ideas, and it can be tempting to spread yourself too thin.

 A performance coach helps you stay focused on the things that will grow your business.